sgronlun/lotro-companion-doc/UserManual/HowTo/InstallPlugin/main.md

     /plugins unload LotroCompanion

 ## Restrictions
 The LotroCompanion plugin has been tested on a Lotro client in English.
-Its behaviour on non-English client is unknown.
+Its behaviour on a non-English client is unknown.